Dezen-freedom-block-by-block/smartdrive/README.md

 comx module register <your_validator_name> <your_commune_key> --ip <your_ip_address> --port <port> --netuid <SmartDrive_netuid>
 ````

-2. Launch the validator
+2. Launch the validator (*at the root of the project*)
 ````
-python3 -m smartdrive.validator.validator --key <your_commune_key>
+python3 -m smartdrive.validator.validator --key <your_commune_key> --port <8001>
 ````

-3. Open TCP port: In order for the validators to connect to each other, it is necessary to open TCP port 9001
+3. In order for the validators to connect to each other, it is necessary to open a TCP port.
+Since there is no way to know via Commune which TCP port a validator is using, the system currently uses the port specified in the --port parameter plus 1.

 Other useful parameters:
 - --database_path: Path to the database.
 - --port: Default remote api port (Defaults 8001).
 - --testnet: Use testnet or not.

-Note: There is no need to specify your IP address as the system will automatically obtain the public IP of the device on which the validator is running.

 ## Running a Miner